Accommodation in Zagreb is NOT INCLUDED in the fee. Accommodation IS ONLY INCLUDED in Zadar during the 3-day field trip.

 Will I receive a certificate at the end of the ZSEM Summer School session?

 Yes, after the session has ended we will award each student who has successfully completed their course a course diploma with the grade percentage and grade written on it.
-Upon students’ request, we can also provide a grade transcript.
+Upon the students’ request, we can also provide a grade transcript.

 How many students are there in each course, and where are they from?

 The course sizes vary, but there are normally between 15 and 25 students per course.
-We usually have students from all over Europe, US and Mexico as well as Asia and Australia.
+We usually have students from all over Europe, the US and Mexico as well as Asia and Australia.

 No. Please apply using the online application form available here

 The application deadline is June 1 for 3-Week program and July 1st for 9-Day program.
 However, the earlier you apply the better, as students are accepted on a first come, first served basis.
 If you would like ZSEM Summer School to arrange your accommodation in the off-campus student dormitory, you should apply no later than the end of April.

 What happens if I send the form more than once?